Law Office of Barry L. Brody

 Most attorneys will require that a retainer fee or advanced fee be paid.
 In many cases, these fees will need to be replenished on a regular basis (usually after an attorney bills).
 At times, a specific trial retainer will be necessary if the case is proceeding to trial.
 The client is initially responsible for their own attorney’s fees, however, under certain circumstances, the judge can assess part or all of these fees against the other party.
 For more information, see "Choosing A Divorce Attorney," below.

-It is impossible for an attorney to ethically represent both parties in a divorce action.
+It is impossible for one attorney to ethically represent both parties in a divorce action.
 There is an inherent conflict of interest in these situations.
 While it is not necessary for both parties to have attorneys, it is usually preferable.
-Your attorney cannot give legal advice to your spouse, although they are bound to deal fairly with them.
+Your attorney cannot give legal advice to your unrepresented spouse, although they are bound to deal fairly with them.

 It is generally every attorney’s preference to resolve a case without litigation.
-In fact, most family law attorneys are settlement driven, and will seek every viable alternative available to avoid litigation.
+In fact, most Family Law attorneys are settlement driven, and will seek every viable alternative available to avoid litigation.

 Your attorney may talk to you about "alternative" means to resolve your case such as mediation or the use of a Family Law Master.
 Mediation allows the two parties to attempt to resolve their case by settlement and agreement.
 A Family Law Master acts as a quasi judge to resolve cases in a much less formal atmosphere than a courtroom.

 Everyone has well-meaning friends and relatives who will offer advice about anything, including your divorce case.
 In most instances, this advice is not accurate, does not apply to your situation and/or does little other than to inflame the situation.
 The facts surrounding your marriage, and divorce, and its particulars, are unique to you, and it is virtually impossible to compare one divorce to another.
+It usually makes sense to take this type of advice with a grain of salt.

 Try to keep an open line of communication with your spouse, and more importantly, maintain a professional and courteous relationship with them.
 One thing that is for certain, without this, animosity and hostility will escalate, and this will do little other than cost a great deal of money and aggravation.